tgambet/play-requirejs/README.md

 **/!\ Do not use.
 Prefer [sbt-web][sbt-web] and [sbt-rjs][sbt-rjs] if you are looking for the same functionality.**

-The motivation of this project was to workaround the shortcomings of Play's (< 2.3) implementation of RequireJS, mainly that it didn't cacth JavaScript exceptions and only exposed a limited subset of [r.js build file][build.js] functionalities.
+The goal of this project was to workaround the shortcomings of Play's (< 2.3) implementation of RequireJS, mainly that it didn't cacth JavaScript exceptions and only exposed a limited subset of [r.js build file][build.js] functionalities.
 Those issues have been solved (or are being solved) by [sbt-rjs][sbt-rjs] which is used by Play 2.3 and is likely to be maintained; this project isn't.

 Original Documentation
 =========